Overview of Graduate Program

 DOCTORAL CANDIDACY REVIEW

 In the fall semester of each year, all students who have advanced to candidacy will complete a brief report on the status of their research, including a summary of the dissertation research and writing completed to date, a plan and schedule for completion, and a list of recent professional accomplishments such as conference presentations, publications, and awards or grants received.
 The report is quite different from first and second year reports, in as much as it is more akin to a curriculum vitae of the past year’s accomplishments rather than a narrative of evolving research.
-Please use the Doctoral Candidacy Review (former Academic Progress Report) provided by the Graduate Division, currently on GLOW gradlink.berkeley.edu.
+Please use the Doctoral Candidacy Review (former Academic Progress Report) provided by the Graduate Division on your CalCentral page.

 The Qualifying Examination Process & Calendar